 - extra slices orange, mint and ice to serve (optional)

-- Once cooled to lukewarm, strain the tea and refridgerate until you are ready to enjoy it.
+Once cooled to lukewarm, strain the tea and refrigerate until you are ready to enjoy it.

 Another fun way to jazz up drinks for a shower is to get creative with your ice cubes.
 Try: